 Here are previous lists, and here are the 2016 picks:

-Stiletto: A Novel (The Rook Files) – Sequel to The Rook , one of my top books of 2014, about a secret society of supernatural do-gooders.
+– Sequel to , one of my top books of 2014, about a secret society of supernatural do-gooders.
 Not quite as good as The Rook, in my opinion, but still a pretty great read.

 – I almost hated Lost & Found because it was so, so relentlessly sad for so long.
 It got less sad, but stayed somewhat sad.
 It also got satisfying.